PreciselyData/Private-Spatial-APIs/docs/Metrics.md

 ## Generating Insights from Metrics

-The Private Spatial APIs application microservices expose metrics which can be used for monitoring and troubleshooting the performance and behavior of the Private Spatial APIs application.
+The Private Spatial APIs expose metrics which can be used for monitoring and troubleshooting the performance and behavior of the Private Spatial APIs application.

 Depending on your alerting setup, you can set up alerts based on these metrics to proactively respond to the issues in